Channel Tunnel Rail Link (Supplementary Provisions) Act 2008

 Overview

-The Channel Tunnel Rail Link (Supplementary Provisions) Act 2008 amended the Channel Tunnel Rail Link Act 1996, clarifying the Secretary of State's powers, updating access contract regulations, altering the Office of Rail Regulation's duties, and granting the Office the power to charge fees.
+The Channel Tunnel Rail Link (Supplementary Provisions) Act 2008 made minor amendments to the Channel Tunnel Rail Link Act 1996, primarily clarifying the roles and powers of the Secretary of State and the Office of Rail Regulation (ORR) regarding the rail link, and enabling the ORR to charge fees for its regulatory functions.

 Description

-• Secretary of State's Powers: Clarified the Secretary of State's authority regarding the rail link, ensuring compatibility with the Railways Act 2005.
+- Secretary of State's Powers: Clarified that the Secretary of State retains powers concerning the rail link, regardless of other provisions in the 1996 Act.

-• Access Contracts: Removed outdated clauses from section 17 of the 1996 Act, streamlining access agreements.
+- Access Contracts: Removed outdated clauses from the 1996 Act relating to access agreements.

 Government Spending